charilog/optimsolution/README.md

 ### B) GUI

-The GUI uses the same `optimsolution.cfg` as the CLI, but it can apply **run-time overrides** by generating a temporary config snapshot for each run (without modifying your repository file).
+The GUI uses the same `optimsolution.cfg` as the CLI, but it can apply **run-time overrides** by generating a temporary config snapshot for each run.

 GUI overview: